Koh Chang Travel Guide: Thailand's Second Largest Island

 Khlong Neung Waterfall — More remote, requires a guide or a longer hike.
 The forest around it is largely undisturbed.

 Trekking and jungle tours — Half-day jungle walks with guides: ฿600–900.
 The jungle is genuinely wild — monitor lizards, macaques, hornbills, and occasional wild boar.
+You can also browse tours and activities on Koh Chang including diving day trips and jungle treks.

 Diving